mgomez05/TierMobilityCodingChallengeBackend/README.md

 This code goes hand in hand with the frontend developed for completing the challenge.
 Please start running this backend first, and then run the [frontend](https://github.com/mgomez05/TierMobilityCodingChallenge) on the same machine to make sure the web app runs correctly.

+To start up the server, head to the section **Getting Started**

+To see the available endpoints provided by this server, head to the section **API**

 ## Getting Started

 Below are the steps necessary to get the backend up and running on a new machine: